-Vidhya Vijayan P.

-Research Scholar,

-PG Department of Commerce and Research Centre

-Mahatma Gandhi College, Trivandrum

-Dr Reshmi R Prasad Corresponding Author) Principal, All Saints' College, Trivandrum investment is widely regarded as a future accelerator for economic progress.
+Vidhya Vijayan P. Research Scholar, PG Department of Commerce and Research Centre Mahatma Gandhi College, Trivandrum investment is widely regarded as a future accelerator for economic progress.
 Investment comes in many forms, with foreign direct investment being one most prevalent.
-FDI determines the flow of capital across national borders in a line that generates the investor control over the assets acquired.
-India seems to emerging country that relies on FDI for economic growth and advance-This chapter investigates the notion of foreign direct investment, its ups and and India's FDI strategy.
+FDI determines the flow of capital across national borders in a that generates the investor control over the assets acquired.
+India seems to other emerging country that relies on FDI for economic growth and advance-This chapter investigates the notion of foreign direct investment, its ups and and India's FDI strategy.